 The resources section has four components:

-• Security Group: A firewall that permits access to SSH and HTTP from anywhere.
-You can change this to be more restrictive if you’d prefer.
+- Security Group: a firewall that permits SSH and HTTP access from anywhere.
+You can make this more restrictive if you’d prefer.

-• EC2 Instance: Our shared web and database server.
-The top section of the EC2 resource is pretty self-explanatory since it just uses the input parameters from the template
+- EC2 Instance: our shared web and database server.
+The top section of the EC2 resource is fairly self-explanatory since it just uses the template’s input parameters.

-• WaitCondition: A condition that will fail the CloudFormation stack creation if the WaitHandle isn’t signaled before 1800 seconds elapses.
+- WaitCondition: a condition that fails the CloudFormation stack creation if the WaitHandle isn’t signaled within 1800 seconds.

-With the general structure clear, here is the full template in all its glory.
+With the general structure clear, here’s the full template in all its glory.

 {